-You are speaking for most of us in these days of walking in the unknown.
-Is this a moment in time or is it Armageddon?
+Most importantly, you are speaking for all of us in these days of walking in the unknown.
+Is this a moment in time, or is it Armageddon?

-What comes to mind is what my dear teacher, Ram Dass used to say when asked what to do if things are really bad.
+What comes to mind is what my dear teacher, Ram Dass, said when asked what to do if things are terrible.

-If you are in a leadership position or an emerging leader you do need to take some deep breaths shake off the fear and be a model for others to emulate.
+If you are in a leadership position or an emerging leader, you need to take some deep breaths to shake off the fear and be a model for others to emulate.

 Here are a few suggestions: